luqmaansu/maps/README.md

 The single search bar is a simple `icontains` search on 4 fields: "name", "address", "latitude", and "longitude" and returns all instances that match any one of the fields.

 ### Priority improvements
-If more time and resource was available, the following is a list of proposed improvements that can be done, listed in priority:
+If more time and resource is granted, the following is a list of proposed improvements to be done, listed in priority:

-1. Search box functionality to process natural-language-like queries as per requirement.
+1. Search box functionality to process natural-language-like queries as per outlined requirement
-2. Use Django's GIS package properly
+2. Use Django's GIS package for a more scalable and proper development practice
-3. Use GIS DB calculations to retrieve nearby locations within the specified range
+3. Use GIS DB calculations instead of stored `Distance` instances to retrieve nearby locations within the specified range